Back to knowledge

 under the city’s sustainable finance framework.

-50% reduction in citywide energy consumption
+50% projected reduction in citywide energy consumption

 by 2050 through efficiency and electrification measures.